Permissions in an Organization

 You can be a member of multiple Teams in an Organization, each with its own Permissions.
 To account for this, we give every member of an Organization a Role and an Account Type.

 Your Role determines:

-- How they can interact Teams, Files and Projects within an Organization
+- How you can interact Teams, Files and Projects within an Organization

-- If we include them in your Organization's billing
+- If we include you in your Organization's billing

 Your Account Type determines what parts of the Organization you can access.

 A member's Permissions - on any Teams, Files or Projects - will dictate their Role in the Organization.
 The Role also determines if we include that Member in your billing.

 You can find a member's Role in the Members tab of the Admin Console.

 Note: If you are using SAML SSO in your Organization, you may also see a Provisional Role.
 We display this when you have added someone to your SAML SSO provider, but they have not signed up for a Figma account yet.